server-os/server-image/man/usr/share/man/man8/sysinfo.8.md

-# sysinfo(8) -- Output information about this SmartOS system.
+# sysinfo(8) -- Output information about this ServerOS system.

 ## SYNOPSIS